craigargh/cfg-python/slides/session_2.md

 ----

-**Module:** Structured code that someone else has written that you can reuse in your programs
+**Module:** Code that someone else has written that you can reuse in your programs

 ----